Skip to main content

 OCCT 992: Applied Research Seminar II

-My research and clinical interests center around young children with disabilities, particularly autism, and their families.
-In particular, I’m interested in the ways in which parents, siblings, and peers contribute to the development of occupation and social engagement of young children with autism, and how intervention that supports reciprocity and other responsive behaviors in parents, siblings and peers may be used to support the development of occupation and social engagement for those children.
+My research and clinical interests center around children with disabilities and their families.
+In particular, I’m interested in the ways in which parents, siblings, and peers contribute to the development of occupation and social engagement of children and adolescents with intellectual and developmental disabilities.

-A second, significant interest is working to increase the diversity of the MS program and in the profession of occupational therapy, and in creating environments that are inclusive and welcoming for all students and therapists.
-To that end, I have created and help to run the “DiveIn” committee, which is a diversity and inclusion initiative of the Division of Occupational Science/Occupational Therapy.
-The committee includes current students, faculty members, and alumni.
+A second, significant interest is working to increase the diversity of the workforce in occupational therapy, and in creating environments that are inclusive and welcoming for all students and therapists.

 Watson, L.R., Crais, E.R., Baranek, G.T., Turner-Brown, L., Sideris, J., Wakeford, L., Kinard, J., Reznick, J.S. , Martin, K.L., & Nowell, S.W.
 (2017).
 Parent-mediated intervention for one-year-olds screened as at- risk for autism spectrum disorder: A randomized controlled trial.
 Journal of Autism and Developmental Disabilities, 47, 3520–3540.